Turkmenistan: Culture

-The Turkmen people have traditionally been nomads and equestrians, and even today after the fall of the USSR attempts to urbanize the Turkmens have not been very successful.
+The Turkmen people have traditionally been nomads and equestrians; even today after the fall of the USSR, attempts to urbanize the Turkmens have not been very successful.
 They never really formed a coherent nation or ethnic group until they were forged into one by Joseph Stalin in the 1930s.
-Rather they are divided into clans, and each clan has its own dialect and style of dress.
+Turkmen are divided into clans, and each clan has its own dialect and style of dress.
 Turkmens are famous for making knotted Turkmen carpets, often mistakenly called Bukhara rugs in the West.
-These are elaborate and colorful hand-knotted carpets, and these too help indicate the distinctions among the various Turkmen clans.
+These are elaborate and colorful hand-knotted carpets, which help indicate the distinctions among the various Turkmen clans.
 Ethnic groups throughout the region build yurts, circular houses with dome roofs, made of a wooden frame covered in felt from the hides of sheep or other livestock.
-Horses are an essential ingredient of recreational activities in most of the region, in such games as horseback fighting, in which riders grapple to topple each other from their horses; horse racing.
+Horses play a vital role in various recreational pursuits across the region, from the horse racing to horseback fighting, where skilled riders attempt to unseat their opponents.

-Turkmen men wear traditional telpek hats, which are large black or white sheepskin hats.
+Turkmen men wear traditional telpek or "mekan telpek" hats, which are large black or white sheepskin hats.
 Traditional dress for men consists of these high, shaggy sheepskin hats and red robes over white shirts.
 Women wear long sack-dresses over narrow trousers (the pants are trimmed with a band of embroidery at the ankle).
 Female headdresses usually consist of silver jewelry.
 Bracelets and brooches are set with semi-precious stones.